How Much Chlorine to Add to a Hot Tub for the First Time?

 If you are using liquid chlorine then you can pour this directly into the hot tub.

-If you are using granulated chlorine then you should dissolve it in a bucket first.
-This is because if chlorine granules sit on the bottom of the hot tub for any length of time it may discolor it.
+If you are using granulated chlorine, you should dissolve it in a bucket first.
+If chlorine granules sit on the bottom of the hot tub for any length of time, they may discolor it.

-If you are using chlorine tablets then place them in a floating chlorine dispenser and allow it to float around.
+If you are using chlorine tablets, place them in a floating chlorine dispenser and allow them to float around.

-Pro-tip: If it’s a new hot tub, test your water before you fill your tub using a test kit or test strips.
-You could also take a sample to your hot tub dealer and let them test it to see what chemicals will best fit the needs of the water from your tap!
+Pro tip: If it’s a new hot tub, test the water before you fill it using a test kit or test strips.
+You could also take a sample to your hot tub dealer and let them test it to see what chemicals will best suit the needs of the water from your tap!

 Why add chlorine to hot tub water?